esuriddick/Programming/Python/Krita/Texture_Packing/readme.md

 I have tested version 1.0 of this plugin in version 5.2.2 of [Krita](https://krita.org).

 ## Change log
+_[2024-08-19] Version 1.1_
+- If you don't select a texture for the red, blue and/or green channel(s), a black one will be created to avoid improper filling of the channel by a fully white layer.

 _[2023-09-04] Version 1.0_
 - Initial version released.